-Written by Joan Fissé, a volunteer at the Children’s Home
+Written by Marina Vinas, volunteer of Children’s Home

 The Dashain is the Nepal’s national holiday comparable to Christmas.
 It is the main, the longest and the most auspicious festival in the Bikram Sambat annual calendar celebrated by all Nepalese people.
 During these days, everyone goes to the family house (parent’s home) and spend these days together making offerings and various rituals to worship goddess Durga in all its manifestations.
 Balmandir family could not be less and we also celebrated the Dashain.